Rick's Free Auto Repair Advice

 How to clean intake valves, see this post

-How often do you need air induction service?
+How often do you need fuel induction service?

-Car makers have published multiple service bulletins warning dealers not to perform routine air induction cleaning services, and to perform air induction service ONLY to correct a carbon buildup performance issue related issue.
-In those cases, an Air induction cleaning service CAN remove carbon buildup and restore performance.
+When direct injection was first introduced, car makers published multiple service bulletins warning dealers not to perform routine fuel induction cleaning services, and to perform it ONLY to correct a carbon buildup performance issue related issue.
+In those cases, the induction cleaning service CAN remove carbon buildup and restore performance.
 But it is NOT recommended as a routine preventative service.

 That advice has unfortunately been proved wrong as car makers have gained more experience with DI engine designs.
 Now, air induction service IS recommended as a preventative measure approximately every 30,000 miles.
-However, some engines need it more often.
+However, some engines, especially European brands, need it more often.

 Symptoms of carbon buildup